ubc-library-rc/rdm/content/10-4_AI-Assisted-Data-De-identification.md

 <img src="figures/work-in-progress.png" width="600"/>

+Please be aware that as of May 16, 2026, Microsoft 365 Copilot is no longer available to UBC users following a recent change.
+However, this workshop is still relevant and beneficial for institutions and/or individuals who have an active Microsoft 365 Copilot license.
+{: .warn}

 # Introduction to AI-Assisted Data De-identification
 {: .no_toc}
 As AI tools become increasingly prevalent, we want to explore how effectively they can assist with the de-identification of sensitive data.
 While there is potential for AI to ethically support (not replace) human effort in this process, particularly when handling large volumes of data, this has yet to be established with confidence.
 We are not endorsing any specific AI tool, nor are we presenting AI as a dependable solution for data de-identification.
 Our own experiments have shown that AI is not yet capable of performing these tasks consistently and reliably.
 The goal of this workshop is simply to explore what AI can offer in this context.